santhi1997/jenkins-pipeline/Downloads/readme.md

-create pipelines by using the adrees of ec 2 instance
+create pipelines by using the adrees of ec2 instance